Anitesh7/ChatBot-PrepPal/README.md

 # ChatBot-PrepPal

-Let us interoduce our Chatbot - "PrepPal", It is an AI based Interactive Chatbot using Pytorch.
+Let us interoduce our Chatbot - "PrepPal", It is an AI based Interactive Chatbot using Python.

 ## Features